rackerlabs/docs-developer-blog/_posts/2018-11-12-load-testing-oracle-databases.md

 -	Swingbench - open source
 -	Oracle Application Testing Suite (OATS) - requires license

-Load can also be simulated with custom developed scripts.
+You can also simulate load with custom-developed scripts.

 #### Collect information